grincc/grin-wallet-api-tutorial/readme.md

 ## Opening a wallet

-Now that the wallet is created we can open it.
+Now that the wallet is created, we can open it.
 This means that we can interact with the wallet.
 In order to do so we need a `token`, this token will be used as a parameter for those calls that are related to the wallet.
 To get this token we need to call the `open_wallet` method with the next parameters:

 ```json
 {